 Two types: Retail consumption lounge and independent cannabis consumption lounge.

-Smoking is allowed onsite, but must be in a completely separate room.
+Smoking is allowed on-site but must be in a completely separate room.
 Must have an approved ventilation plan.
-Employees must be able to monitor smoking rooms but their need to enter must be minimized and PPE must be provided.
+Employees must be able to monitor smoking rooms but their need to enter must be minimized and personal protective equipment (PPE) must be provided.

 Food is allowed but handling must comply with local health regulations.